Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking

 \section{Introduction}

-The rapid advancement of vehicular networks toward autonomous and intelligent transportation has created unprecedented demands for technologies that can deliver both reliable communication and real-time sensing.
-Integrated Sensing and Communication (ISAC) has emerged as a promising solution by unifying hardware and spectrum resources for simultaneous data transmission and environmental sensing.
-This joint design not only enhances spectral-efficiency but also simplifies the implementation \cite{FLiuITC2020JRCDASOARA}.
-Conventional waveforms like OFDM perform poorly in high-mobility vehicular environments.
-They are very sensitive to Doppler shifts and multipath fading.
-On the other hand, orthogonal time frequency space (OTFS) modulation maps information into the delay-Doppler domain, where the channel is more stable and sparse.
-Because of this, OTFS is well-suited for ISAC in vehicular networks.
-It allows high-resolution sensing and reliable communication even under strong mobility and multipath effects \cite{RHadaniWCNC2017OTFS}, \cite{YWeiICL2023OTFSISACIII}.
-However, using OTFS-based ISAC in vehicular networks is still challenging.
-The main issues are tracking moving vehicles, keeping communication reliable under strong Doppler, estimating the speeds of multiple targets, and achieving accurate localization in multipath conditions.
-The other challenge is in delivering wide coverage, high reliability, and fine sensing resolution with limited resources, which is difficult for a single centralized node.
-Large co-located antenna arrays can provide accuracy but come with high hardware and computational costs, specifically for the high processing OTFS signal.
-Distributed ISAC overcomes these issues by coordinating spatially separated low-complexity nodes, offering broad coverage, cooperative sensing, and robust communication while keeping per-node complexity low \cite{han04}.
-In this work, we consider the distributed OTFS-based ISAC along with the Kalman filtering (KF) to enhance the sensing and communication performance.
+The advancement of vehicular networks toward intelligent transportation is driven by vehicle-to-everything (V2X) communication, which enables information exchange among vehicles, infrastructure, and pedestrians.
+This evolution has created demands for wireless technologies capable of delivering communication and real-time sensing \cite{noor24}.
+Integrated sensing and communication (ISAC) has emerged as a solution by unifying hardware and spectrum resources for simultaneous data transmission and environmental sensing.
+This joint design not only enhances spectral-efficiency but also simplifies the system implementation \cite{FLiuITC2020JRCDASOARA}.
+The orthogonal frequency division multiplexing (OFDM) waveform is sensitive to Doppler and timing synchronization error in high-mobility channels and hence may not be capable.
+On the other hand, orthogonal time frequency space (OTFS) transmits information symbols into the delay-Doppler (DD) domain, whereby the effective channel matrix is quasi-static and sparse.
+Because of this, OTFS is well-suited for ISAC in vehicular networks as it can support high-resolution sensing and communication performances \cite{RHadaniWCNC2017OTFS,yua14}.
+However, the main challenges for OTFS-based ISAC are tracking moving vehicles, keeping communication reliable under strong Doppler, estimating speeds of multiple targets, and achieving accurate localization in multipath conditions under limited resources.
+Large co-located antenna arrays can provide high localization accuracy but incur substantial hardware and computational costs due to high-dimensional DD domain processing, multi-dimensional fast Fourier transform (FFT) operations, and exhaustive DD parameter estimation.
+Multistatic ISAC overcomes these issues by coordinating spatially separated low-complexity nodes, offering broad coverage, cooperative sensing, and robust communication while keeping per-node complexity low \cite{han04}.
+In this work, we consider multistatic OTFS-based ISAC along with Kalman filtering (KF) to enhance sensing and communication performance.